A part of the long history of harps in Ireland, the Irish coat of arms and the Guinness logo are modeled after the same harp at Trinity College.

 Dinner and Supper

-As breakfast became breakfast, dinner moved from the 1st time slot to the 2nd.
+As breakfast became the first meal of the day, dinner moved from the 1st time slot to the 2nd.
 You would eat a small meal upon waking (breakfast), eat a large meal in the late morning to give you energy for the rest of your work (dinner), and then a small meal in the evening.
 The small meal at the end of the day was supper, from the French “souper”.
 This was typically a soup that you supped, a soup that was slow cooked throughout the day to be ready in the evening.

 But dinner wasn’t done moving and moved again from the 2nd time slot to the 3rd, replacing supper as the last meal of the day.
 This change wasn’t all at once.
 The dinner shift in time slot was due to several reasons not least of which was the changing nature of how people worked.
 When people worked out of their homes or in an agrarian lifestyle in the fields near their homes, it was easier to prepare & eat a large meal in the middle of the day.
 Through the Industrial Revolution work moved to factories & offices and it became impractical to have a large meal in the middle of the day.
 As such dinner continued to be the biggest meal of the day but it moved to the end of the day when people returned from work.